 In the tax area, Acciona has defined a tax risk management policy based on an appropriate control environment, a risk identification system and a process of monitoring and continuous improvement of the effectiveness of the controls established.
+In 2020, the Tax Risk Map was prepared on an individual basis, subsequently being integrated into and consolidated with the Group Risk Map.

 In September 2011, the Board of Directors agreed on the adherence of Acciona, S.A. to the Code of Good Tax Practices, with the aim of combining and completing the existing control, prevention and regulatory compliance systems to reduce significant tax risks and prevent those conducts likely to generate them, approving the Tax Code of Conduct and Tax Policies on 24 July 2012, which includes a section on their management policy in which a matrix of acceptable tax risks is defined.
-In the course of financial year 2019, a Tax Risk Map Pilot Project was developed with is subsequently to be included in the Group Risk Map.